-We then estimate the economic impact of these investments using an industry-standard macroeconomic model (IMPLAN), focusing on overall contribution to the Illinois economy, level of private spending and investment stimulated by these investments, jobs created, and consumer savings on energy costs.
+We then estimate the economic impact of these investments using an industry-standard macroeconomic model (IMPLAN), focusing on the overall contribution of the investments to the New Mexico economy, level of private spending and investment stimulated by the investments, jobs created, and consumer savings on energy costs.

 The results of the analysis point to strong economic benefits associated with advanced energy technology investments.
-In short, an advanced energy stimulus investment of \$45 billion in Illinois would produce the following economic benefits:
+In short, an advanced energy stimulus investment of \$20 billion in New Mexico would produce the following economic benefits:

-- Over \$350 billion added to the Illinois economy; - Over 2 million new jobs, measured in job-years, resulting in a mix of short-term construction or installation employment and more ongoing positions; - Over \$30 billion of additional tax revenue to local and state governments; and - Over \$16 billion in annual consumer savings.
+- Over \$117 billion added to the New Mexico economy; - Almost 800,000 new jobs, measured in job-years, representing a mix of short-term construction or installation employment and more ongoing positions; - \$7.5 billion in additional tax revenue to local and state governments; and - Nearly \$6 billion in annual consumer savings.

 A greater or lesser level of stimulus investment would result in greater or lesser economic impact.
-But our analysis finds that advanced energy stimulus investments can generate a return on investment on the order of eight times the level of public expenditure for the state of Illinois, adding substantial value to the Illinois economy, creating millions of jobs, and sending additional revenue to state and local governments.
+But our analysis finds that advanced energy stimulus investments can generate a return on investment on the order of six times the level of public expenditure for the state of New Mexico, adding substantial value to the economy, helping workers in current energy sectors transition to emerging energy sectors, creating hundreds of thousands of new jobs, and sending additional revenue to state and local governments.